Mota language: Phoneme inventory

-There is no stress in Mota.
+There is no stress in Mota, but former penultimate stress must have existed since final high vowels undergo deletion.
 As a result, penultimate high vowels tend to be deleted, creating new consonant clusters (see below).

 Phonotactics

 Proto-Torres–Banks, the ancestor of all Torres–Banks languages including Mota, is reconstructed as a language with open syllables of type {CV}, and no closed syllable {CVC}.
 That phonotactic profile has been preserved in many words of modern Mota (e.g. salagoro /mtt/ “secret enclosure for initiation rituals”, ran̄oran̄o /mtt/ “Acalypha hispida”), unlike surrounding languages which massively created closed syllables.
 That said, modern Mota also reflects the regular loss of unstressed high vowels *i and *u ‒ a process already incipient in the earliest attestations of the language (circa 1860) and completed in modern Mota.
 However, this is thought to be a relatively recent process compared to other Torres-Banks languages, because when Maligo and Veverao dialects are compared, such as Maligo rusag and Veverao rusai (< *rusagi), shows that high vowel loss must have occurred after the irregular loss of Veverao g in the transitive marker -ag/-ai (< *-agi), though Codrington suggests a shift of word-final *-g to -i (*-ag > -ai).
 As a result, many modern Mota words now feature final consonants and/or consonant clusters: e.g. pal /mtt/ (< palu) "to steal"; snaga /mtt/ (< sinaga) "vegetable food"; ptepte /mtt/ (< putepute) "to sit".